 Dan and his wife, Anne, have four grown children and numerous grandchildren.
 He loves working with his hands in his woodworking shop.

-Dr. Terry Young is presently a member of the Crest Leadership Board and serves as a Facilitator for the Masters in Christian Leadership degrees.
+Dr. Terry Young is presently a member of the Crest Leadership Board and serves as a Facilitator for the Masters in Christian Leadership degree.
 He has previously held pastoral leadership positions, most recently at First Alliance Church in Calgary, Fort McMurray Alliance Church, and River of Life Alliance in Calgary.
 Terry is currently Associate Professor of Pastoral Theology at Ambrose University.
 Having completed doctoral research at Gonzaga University on holding environments for leaders in 2004, his desire is to encourage, inspire, and equip leaders who find themselves on the complex front-line of leadership.
 He is presently researching, writing, and presenting on The Front Porch Effect™ which explores the vital role of reflection in personal and organizational leadership.
 If he ever writes a best-seller it will be entitled, The Purpose Driven Prayer of Jabez in The Shack Code.

 Terry is married to Maureen and they share together a family of four grown children and several grandchildren.

 John Pritchard graduated from CREST with a Masters of Christian Leadership in 2006, one of the first CREST graduates.
 He has been engaged with CREST since the beginning.
 He was one of the original members of the CREST Board of Directors.
 He is the Lead Facilitator for the CREST Diploma program, and now the Alumni Director.